PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Administer PROTONIX I.V. intravenously through a dedicated line or through a Y-site.

-When administered through a Y-site, PROTONIX I.V. is compatible with the following solutions: 5% Dextrose Injection, USP, 0.9% Sodium Chloride Injection, USP, or Lactated Ringer's Injection, USP.
+When administering through a Y-site, PROTONIX I.V. is compatible with the following solutions:

-Midazolam HCl has been shown to be incompatible with Y-site administration of PROTONIX I.V.
+Midazolam hydrochloride is incompatible with Y-site administration of PROTONIX I.V.

 PROTONIX I.V. may not be compatible with products containing zinc [see Warnings and Precautions (5.3)].

-When PROTONIX I.V. is administered through a Y-site, immediately stop use if precipitation or discoloration occurs.
+Stop administering PROTONIX I.V. immediately through a Y-site if precipitation or discoloration occurs.

 3 DOSAGE FORMS AND STRENGTHS

-For Injection: 40 mg of pantoprazole white to off-white freeze-dried powder in a single-dose vial for reconstitution.
+For Injection: 40 mg of pantoprazole white to off-white freeze-dried powder in a single-dose vial for reconstitution or dilution.

 4 CONTRAINDICATIONS

 PROTONIX I.V. is contraindicated in patients with known hypersensitivity reactions including anaphylaxis to the formulation or any substituted benzimidazole.
-Hypersensitivity reactions may include anaphylaxis, anaphylactic shock, angioedema, bronchospasm, acute tubulointerstitial nephritis, and urticaria [see Warnings and Precautions (5.2, 5.4), Adverse Reactions (6)].
+Hypersensitivity reactions may include anaphylaxis, anaphylactic shock, angioedema, bronchospasm, acute tubulointerstitial nephritis, and urticaria [see Warnings and Precautions (5.2, 5.4) and Adverse Reactions (6)].

 Proton pump inhibitors (PPIs), including PROTONIX I.V., are contraindicated in patients receiving rilpivirine-containing products [see Drug Interactions (7)].